datafold-dev/datafold/README.rst

          * `minor` - adding functionality in a backwards-compatible manner
          * `patch` - backwards-compatible bug fixes

-      There is no intention of indicating a feature complete milestone with version `1.0`.
+      We do not intend to indicate a feature complete milestone with version `1.0`.

 Highlights
 ==========